 The historical transactions are from September 2013 to January 2015 period, which provided approximately 565 total data points – only 27 transactions took longer than 9 days and 13 took longer than 12 days.
 It should also be highlighted that some/much of the delay is as a result of the Registry not responding to IANA to authorize the change request – so the delay is not necessarily within IANA's control.
 4 transactions took longer than 1 year (which is not necessarily a problem if the stability of the DNS is assured).

 The DT anticipates having the Service Level Expectation documentation for the post-transition environment completed within one month following receipt of the additional IANA documentation.
 The current interim findings can be found at: https://community.icann.org/x/CA4nAw.

+In the interests of changing as few things as possible at the moment of transition, the DT recommends making the SLEs exactly the same as the SLAs under the NTIA contract for a period of six months.
+At the end of that six months, the new SLEs as currently under development can be adopted.
+This permits the adoption of new SLEs more in keeping with actual IANA performance, while maintaining the old instrument of measurement across the horizon of the transition.

 For further details, please see Annex H.